youensss/youensss.github.io/posts/Infix-Prefix-Postfix-Notation.md

 # 1 Infix Notation

 Infix notation is the most natural way we write mathematical expressions, as we use it every day.
 For example, $A+B$, which means a plus b.
 However, infix notation needs extra information to make the order of evaluation of the operators clear, in which case, means the arithmetic rules.
-An expression like $(A+B)*(C+D)$ means that we should do the two additions in the brackets first and then do the multiplication by the two results.
+An expression like $(A+B) \ast (C+D)$ means that we should do the two additions in the brackets first and then do the multiplication by the two results.

 # 2 Prefix Notation

 When using prefix notation, the operator is written before their operands.
-For example, assume you want to convert the infix expression $(A+B)*(C+D)$ to prefix, the result is like this: $*+AB+CD$.
-In fact, we can add brackets to make this more explicit: $((A+B)*(C+D))$.
+For example, assume you want to convert the infix expression $(A+B) \ast (C+D)$ to prefix, the result is like this: $\ast +AB+CD$.
+In fact, we can add brackets to make this more explicit: $((A+B) \ast (C+D))$.
 As you can find, the operator of the two operands just moves to the left bracket in prefix expression.

 # 3 Postfix Notation

 Contrary to the prefix notation, the operator is written after their operands in postfix expression.
-For example, infix expression $(A+B)*(C+D)$ should be writen as $AB+CD+*$.
+For example, infix expression $(A+B)\ast (C+D)$ should be writen as $AB+CD+ \ast$.
 If we use the same adding-brackets trick, you will find the operator of the operands moves to the right in postfix expression.

 Though equivalent, infix, prefix and postfix notations have different application scenarios.